Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 The stone door of this crypt lies on the floor, its inscrip­ tion obscured by fog.
 The crypt gapes open.
 A skull, some bones, and a few bits of rusted armor lie atop a marble slab with a leering stone gargoyle squatting at each end.

+The epitaph on the door reads "Endorovich (Endorovich the Terrible): What the blood of a hundred wars did not

+yles.
+If anyone disturbs the bones on the slab, one
+of the gargoyles awakens and attacks.
+If the gargoyle is reduced to O hit points, Endorovich's spirit moves to the second gargoyle, which then awakens and attacks.
+Both gargoyles have maximum hit points (77 ).
+Once the second gargoyle is destroyed, Endorovich's spirit is laid to rest.

+FORTUNES OF RAVENLOFT
 If your card reading reveals that a treasure is here, it is contained in a secret compartment under Endorovich's remains.
 Once his bones and dust are swept away, the compartment can be found and opened without an ability check.